Risky move: Biden undercuts WH executive privilege shield - NewsBreak

 The Jan.
 6 insurrection belongs among those ranks, Biden's White House counsel wrote to the keeper of records, the Archivist of the United States.
 An armed mob of Trump supporters stormed the building in an attempt to stop the certification of Biden's election victory.

-“This committee is investigating a dark day in our democracy — an attempt to undermine our Constitution and democratic processes by the former president — and that context, I think, is important here, too,” White House press secretary Jen Psaki said of the congressional panel seeking the records.
+White House press secretary Jen Psaki said of the congressional panel seeking the records: "This committee is investigating a dark day in our democracy — an attempt to undermine our Constitution and democratic processes by the former president — and that context, I think, is important here, too.”

 The argument that the special circumstances of the attack justify the extraordinary release should guard against the erosion of executive privilege for presidencies going forward, some experts said.